at a Glance...

 You may be able to use the Tithe Barn during your stay but please ask when booking.
-It is not a given that the owner will want to rent it because they do use it themselves.
-During the winter months it because it gets very cold and takes 24 hours of wood burner heat to warm it (to a temperature where you can’t see your breath!)
+It is not a given that the owners will want to rent it because they do use it themselves.
+During the winter months it gets very cold and takes 24 hours of wood burner heat to warm it (to a temperature where you can’t see your breath!)